What Is The History Of The ADHD Symbol?

 Are ADHD symptoms interfering with your life?

-Getting support for symptoms of ADHD
+Getting mental health support for ADHD symptoms

 Learning to navigate the symptoms of ADHD can be challenging, but research indicates that certain forms of therapy—such as cognitive behavioral therapy (CBT)—can help.
 However, traditional in-person therapy isn’t right for everyone, including those who may have trouble with scheduling or organization due to ADHD symptoms.
 In cases like these, online therapy can be a more convenient option.
 With a platform like BetterHelp, you can get support from a licensed therapist via phone, video call, and/or in-app messaging from the comfort of home or anywhere you have an internet connection.